 - Placed on a licensed healthcare professional’s letterhead.

 If your ESA letter meets all these requirements, it’ll be an acceptable document.
 You can then use it to bring your dog into various areas where other dogs can’t.
 Some examples include rented domiciles with strict no-dog policies and particular commercial airline cabins.

 I also must note that letters are the only way to certify your dog as an ESA.
 Any other option should be seen as a scam or illegitimate.
-People who use these other “methods” will get a fine from local authorities.
+People who use these other “methods” will get fined by local authorities.